dibaccory/fb_connectFour/README.md

 # Connect Four
 ConnectFour.py is my submission for the problem.
+I included an init to test the functions interconnected.